theodorusclarence/ts-nextjs-tailwind-starter/README.md

 This starter file has a opinionated styling for heading with responsive size and Montserrat font imported from the google fonts.

 There is also Seo Component to customize page title and opengraph meta tags.
+SEO is using next-seo packages, make sure you configure next-seo.config.js to your preferred